CHaiz15/Overlook/README.md

 * Create a robust test suite that thoroughly tests all functionality of a client-side application

 ### Overview of Site:
   * A Hotel application that allows users to login and book rooms.
-As well as allows a manger to login, book, and delete a users rooms.
+As well as allows a manager to login, book, and delete a users rooms.

 ### Example of Site:
 Customer Login: